outkine/Chicago-Traveler/README.md

-# MyCTA
+# Chicago Traveler
-The one stop app for all your CTA needs
+The one stop app for all your Chicago public transportation needs